Houston 77004 Zip Code Guide

 77004 Home Tax Rate

-Property taxes for homes in the 77004 ZIP code are based on the combined rates of several different government entities.
-The exact total rate depends on the property's specific location, but the primary taxing jurisdictions for most residents are the City of Houston, Harris County, and the Houston Independent School District (HISD).
-Unlike many suburban areas, homes in this centrally located ZIP code are generally not subject to additional Municipal Utility District (MUD) taxes.
+Property taxes in 77004 are determined by the combined rates of several local taxing authorities.
+The primary jurisdictions for any home in the ZIP code are the City of Houston, Harris County, and the Houston Independent School District (HISD).
+Other smaller entities, like the Harris County Department of Education and Harris County Hospital District, also levy taxes.
+Unlike many suburban areas, most properties in 77004 are not subject to a Municipal Utility District (MUD) tax, which can be a significant cost savings.

 Best 77004 Realtor